MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-create.md

 # Create a new hardware submission

-With the Partner Center Hardware dashboard, you can submit your Windows tested drivers for certification.
-This article describes how to create a new hardware submission in the Partner Center Hardware dashboard.
+With the Partner Center hardware dashboard, you can submit your Windows tested drivers for certification.
+This article describes how to create a new hardware submission in the Partner Center hardware dashboard.

 All hardware submissions to the dashboard will be processed within 5 business days or less, depending on whether the submission requires manual review.
 Manual review may be required if your submission's tests fail, if it doesn't have a valid filter applied, or due to an internal business policy.